 Does EQUS work with Office 365?

-Yes- The EQUS plugin operates fully with Excel 2016 with an Office 365 installation.
+Yes- The EQUS plugin operates fully with Excel 2016 with Office 365 provided there is an on device installation.

 More Capabilities – What EQUS Can Do for You